percona/pmm/docs/faq.md

 !!! seealso alert alert-info "See also"
     [PMM Alerting with Grafana: Working with Templated Dashboards](https://www.percona.com/blog/2017/02/02/pmm-alerting-with-grafana-working-with-templated-dashboards/)

-## How do I use a custom Prometheus configuration file inside PMM Server?
+## How do I use a custom Prometheus configuration file?

 Normally, PMM Server fully manages the [Prometheus configuration file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).